GUIDE 2025

 ESG, GRC & EHS&S Software & Learning for Risk & Compliance– SAI360

 A cloud-based tool called SAI360 aids firms in risk management and catastrophe planning.
 It provides a mobile app that allows users to handle pertinent chores and receive real-time notifications.
-Businesses may design new processes and change old ones to automate risk management and compliance tasks thanks to the process modeling features.
-Although many of the dashboards are ready to use right out of the box, businesses may also customize them to suit their particular requirements.
+Businesses may design and change new processes to automate risk management and compliance tasks thanks to the process modeling features.
+Although many of the dashboards are ready to use right out of the box, businesses may customize them to suit their particular requirements.

-To identify any possible hazards, business continuity maps are also connected to the organization’s risk management framework.
+Business continuity maps are also connected to the organization’s risk management framework to identify any possible hazards.
 Additionally, SAI360 has bilingual material that is ideal for multinational corporations.

 Pros: